Richard Galbraith, M.D., Ph.D. — Vice President for Research

 She has a Master's degree in Latin American Literature/Translation (Linguistics), has done coursework in software engineering and data science (but didn't see the need for a degree), and is fluent in French and Spanish.

-Please see our Framework for Inclusive Excellence: Inventory/Self-Assessment.
+Please see our Inclusive Excellence Action Plan (PDF).